KarenBreytenbach/ssl/docs/enabled.md

 * **Company Validated / High Assurance**: A high assurance certificate is the normal type of certificate that is issued.
 There are two things that must be verified before you can be issued a high assurance
 certificate: ownership of the domain name and valid business registration.
-Both of these items are listed on the certificate so visitors be be sure that you are who you say you are.
+Both of these items are listed on the certificate, so visitors be be sure that you are who you say you are.
 Because it requires manual validation, high assurance certificates can take an hour to a few days to be issued.
 These certificates include the actual organization name and domain in the certificate.